 The 2017-18 Volvo Ocean Race is a little over halfway.
-That’s halfway through 9 months of gruelling sailing right around the world.
-During their journey, the 7 participating teams stop in 12 cities, on their way to crossing the final finish line in Holland.
+That’s halfway through 9 months of grueling sailing right around the world.
+The 7 participating teams stop in 12 cities as they race toward the final finish line in Holland.

 The Volvo Ocean Race is described as one of the toughest professional sporting events in the world – the ‘Everest of sailing’.
 A feat of endurance that only happens once every three years.
-It brings people together who love sailing and racing.
-And who are passionate about oceans.
+It brings people together who love sailing and racing and who care passionately about oceans.

 When Endurance is not a Good Thing